datalad-handbook/book/docs/intro/narrative.rst

 out, too:
 In the *Advanced* part you will find features or workflows that go beyond the Basics.
-And in the last part, *use cases*, you will find concrete examples of DataLad applications for general inspiration.
+And in the last part, *Use cases*, you will find concrete examples of DataLad applications for general inspiration.

 Note that many challenges can have straightforward and basic solutions,